How Do I Fill Out A W-2 Form? Small Business Matters Explained

 Get Your W-2 Forms And Your W-3 Form

+how to fill out a w2 has nothing to do with other W forms.
 You don't need a W-3 form to fill out your W-2 forms, but if you don't have any of these forms, it's helpful to get them at the same time.
 After all, you need your W-2 forms to fill out your W-3 form.
-But maybe we should take a step back.
+Just maybe we should take a step back.
 What's a W-3 form?
 And how is it different from a W-2 form?
 Let's take a closer look at those questions.

 What Is A W-2 Form?

+To know how to fill out a w2 you need to know the basics.
 The W-2 form is a way to record and report an employee's annual wages along with the amount of taxes taken out of their paycheck.
 As an employer, you have to send each of your employees a W-2 form.
 At the end of the year, you'll send a W-2 form to your employee and a copy of that form to the IRS.
+Many don't actually understand the significance of a W2 form.
+You can better understand the W2 boxes and the meaning here.

 What Is A W-3 Form?